MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 To learn how to configure MIM sync to automatically create and maintain AD DS accounts for guests, after reading the instructions in this article, continue reading in the article [Microsoft Entra business-to-business (B2B) collaboration with MIM 2016 and the Microsoft Entra application proxy](~/microsoft-identity-manager-2016-graph-b2b-scenario.md).
 That article illustrates the sync rules needed for the connector.

+### Migration of IAM from MIM to Microsoft Entra

+You can use the MIM Graph Connector as part of a migration strategy to move from MIM to Microsoft Entra.
+For example, if you have been managing groups in MIM using self-service, you could then provision those groups to Microsoft Entra as cloud groups.

 ### Other identity management scenarios